Proteases in angiogenesis: Proteolytic fragments as regulators of angiogenesis

 Numerous proteolytic fragments or domains of ECM proteins have been reported to exert positive or negative activity on angiogenesis.
 Native proteins which contain such domains with regulatory activity are normally inactive, most likely because they are cryptic segments hidden in the native protein structure.
 Angiostatin is a 38 kDa plasminogen fragment with angiogenesis inhibitor activity.
 Angiostatin fragments contain kringle domains which exert their inhibitory activity at several different levels; they inhibit endothelial cell migration and proliferation, increase apoptosis, and modulate the activity of focal adhesion kinase (FAK).
 Endostatin is a 20 kDa fragment of collagen XVIII.
 The major role of endostatin is in its ability to potently inhibit endothelial cell migration and induce apoptosis.
 These effects are mediated by interacting and interfering with various angiogenic related proteins such as integrins and serine/threonine-specific protein kinases.
 Numerous studies have demonstrated that tropoelastin, the soluble precursor of elastin, or proteolytic elastin fragments have diverse biological properties.
-Nackman et al. demonstrated that elastase generated elastin fragments mediate several characteristic features of aneurismal disease which correlated to angiogenesis.
+Nackman et al. demonstrated that elastase generated elastin fragments mediate several characteristic features of aneurysmal disease which correlated to angiogenesis.
 Osteonectin is a metal binding glycoprotein produced by many cell types including ECs.
 Lastly, endorepellin is a recently described inhibitor of angiogenesis derived from the carboxy terminus of perlecan.
 Nanomolar concentrations of endorepellin inhibits EC migration and angiogenesis in different in vitro and in vivo models by blocking EC adhesion to various substrate such as fibronectin and type I collagen.

 Endogenous inhibitors or activators generated by proteolytic degradation of larger proteins mostly from the ECM have proven to contribute to the regulation of tumor growth and angiogenesis.
 This article mentions only a small fraction of the known proteolytic fragments which alter EC behavior and function during angiogenesis.
 This abundance has garnered increased attention because of their potential for anti-angiogenic and anti-cancer therapies.